 If you don’t have coverage in 2015, you’ll pay the higher of these two amounts:

 If you didn’t have coverage in 2014, you’ll pay the higher of these two amounts:

 1% of your yearly household income.
 (Only the amount of income above the tax filing threshold, about $10,150 for an individual, is used to calculate the penalty.)
 The maximum penalty is the national average premium for a bronze plan.

 $95 per person for the year ($47.50 per child under 18).
 The maximum penalty per family using this method is $285.

-Aren’t currently enrolled in coverage through the Health Insurance Marketplace for 2015,
+You aren’t already enrolled in 2015 coverage through the Health Insurance Marketplace or outside the Marketplace

 You’ll pay the fee on the federal income tax return you file for the year you don’t have coverage.
 Most people will file their 2014 returns in early 2015 and their 2015 returns in early 2016.